-Mac users who are looking for a more affordable alternative to Photoshop Elements might take a look at two very nice options: Acorn [$49.99] and Pixelmator [$59.99 but currently on sale for $14.99].
+Mac users who are looking for a more affordable alternative to Photoshop Elements might take a look at two very nice options: Acorn [$29.99] and Pixelmator [$29.99].
 Both are very capable editors with a full spectrum of features, but they are both quite different from what you may be use to with Photoshop Elements.

 The Acorn workspace is deceptively simple.
 In addition to the basic toolset, there are a large number of filters available through the Filter menu to both enhance your photo and to add a number of artistic effects.
 There are also vector drawing tools giving you Illustrator-style capabilities.
 You can use these tools not only to draw, but to arrange text along a curve and add other interesting effects.
 For those of you who enjoy Photoshop’s custom brush feature, you’ll be right at home with Acorn.
 Not only can you add those same brushes to Acorn, there is a built-in brush designer so you can make your own.